 Get to know the Forest

 There is so much to find out about the Forest: the iconic ponies, rare and secretive wildlife and unique traditions and way of life.
 On our introductory walk you’ll explore and discover what makes the Forest special, such as how the animals shape the Forest and how it has survived since the days of William the Conqueror.

 Wildlife walk- the secret Forest

 A guided walk into the Forest to search for the rare and secretive wildlife that lives within!
 Depending on the time of year and what may be about, we will guide you to the spots where you have the best chance of seeing wildlife such as red deer, fallow deer, butterflies, bird life and reptiles.
-Our guides have been working in the Forest for many years and have an intimate knowledge of its habitats and what makes it tick.
+We have been working in the Forest for many years and have an intimate knowledge of its habitats and what makes it tick.

 Creatures of the twilight – an evening guided walk